We will discuss filtering and convolving with a difference operator.

 In this filtered image, we can see that the lines are thicker than they were before.
 We also get more continuous lines, especially in the gradient magnitude image.

-We derive a single filter to achieve the same result by first convolving our 2D gaussian of choice with each derivative filter.
+We derive a single filter to achieve the same result by first convolving our 2D Gaussian of choice with each derivative filter.
 Importantly, we need to allow the convolution to have "fill" as a boundary instead of "same".
-The following shows this computed Derivaties of the Gaussian in both x and y:
+The following shows this computed Derivatives of the Gaussian in both x and y:

 Here we show this process on the provided image:

-I prefomed the same sharpening on another image of the Golden gate bridge, thish time with a higher alpha value.
+I performed the same sharpening on another image of the Golden Gate Bridge, this time with a higher alpha value.
 It both brings out lines as well as generally brightens the image.
 This might have to do with our scaling.

-Sharpening a previously blurred image doesn't yeild back the original image.
-In this example, we take a very sharp image of a flower and apply a gaussian filter with sigma of 2.
-We then try the sharpening algorithm with a gaussian sigma of 4 and an alpha value of 1. the results are below:
+Sharpening a previously blurred image doesn't yield back the original image.
+In this example, we take a very sharp image of a flower and apply a Gaussian filter with sigma of 2.
+We then try the sharpening algorithm with a Gaussian sigma of 4 and an alpha value of 1.
+The results are below:

 It looks like in this process we lose some of our high frequencies for good.
 The flower isn't able to recover some of its original details, like the internal structure of the center.